rajstories/GEovision_PS2/README.md

 4. **Export** — public advisory + VMS message + printable **BTP Action Brief** with sign-off fields
 5. **Allocate** — run the **Budget-Aware Command Queue** across multiple live incidents
 6. **Close the loop** — log a verified outcome and *watch the next prediction change*

+> 💡 *Tip for judges: every screen has a "why" attached to it — click into any forecast and you'll see the exact historical evidence behind it, not just a number.*

 ---